Dallas Crilley

 6 specialized enrichment agents on the UI path

-self-reported marks figures stated in docs or commit history that the source brief couldn't reproduce from the repository alone.
-Everything else traces back to code.
+self-reported marks figures stated in docs or commit history that I could not reproduce from the repository alone.
+Every other figure is traced to code or clearly marked self-reported.

 • 4.6x: Basis: README comparison of developer-observed runs: Firecrawl + OpenAI at 47.6s and $0.013/contact versus Trafilatura + Gemini at 10.4s and about $0.003/contact.
 The repo tracks CLI cost via --stats, but does not include a benchmark harness for the timing multiple.